PostHog/posthog.com/contents/blog/ceo-diary-3.md

 We believe these two activities will compound.

-### Getting more in
+### More in

-This is an unknown unknown.
-So the only way to figure it out is to get started making our own luck.
+This is an unknown unknown; the only way to figure it out is to get started making our own luck.

 We've been blessed with mainly organic growth to date.
 The advantage is that this product-led channel is very leveraged - we can double down on our product and we will grow faster (more word-of-mouth growth, and better retention).
-However, we can't create wild product improvements overnight - we need to push on more channels than this to accelerate.
+However, we can't create wild product improvements overnight (mostly) - we need to push on more channels than this to accelerate.

 As we created our reference customers, we've realized what the most successful users of PostHog [have in common](/handbook/strategy/strategy).